OpenMendel/MendelBase.jl/README.md

 ## OpenMendel

 OpenMendel is one component of the umbrella [OpenMendel](https://github.com/OpenMendel) project.
 See [cite]() if you use the code in your research.

+## Acknowledgments
+This project is supported through National Institutes of Health R01 HG006139.